Saint Thomas, Apostle

 There is also long tradition in Edessa, Mesopotamia, that Thomas was the Apostle of India.
 It is said that Thomas’ bones were brought from India to Edessa.
 The local church of Kerala State in South India has a tradition that Thomas sailed there to spread the Christian faith.

 According to tradition, Thomas landed in Kodungallur in AD 52, in the company of a Jewish merchant, named Hebban.
 There were Jewish colonies in Kodungallur since ancient times, and Jews continue to reside in Kerala, tracing their ancient history.
-In the 13th century, Marco Polo, who visited South India mentions the Syrian Christians of Quilon and also about a tomb of Thomas, confirming the tradition that Thomas died in South India.
+In the 13th century, Marco Polo, who visited South India, mentions the Syrian Christians of Quilon and also refers to a tomb of Thomas, confirming the tradition that Thomas died in South India.

 Finally, they settled on Mylapore, near Madras (Chennai) in south India, as the site of his martyrdom.
 Near Chennai stands a small hill called St Thomas Mount, where the Apostle is said to have been killed in 72 AD.
 Also to be found in Chennai is the Diocese of Saint Thomas of Mylapore to which his mortal remains were supposedly transferred.